Updated on December 12, 2022

 • Are pregnant or breastfeeding

-There is not enough data to confirm safe use of Latisse in these groups.4 Additionally, anyone who has had an allergic reaction to one of the ingredients in Latisse should avoid using the product.
+There is not enough data to confirm the safe use of Latisse in these groups.4 Additionally, anyone who’s had an allergic reaction to any ingredients in Latisse should avoid using the product.

 Alternative Treatment Options